MohamedHamouda23/small-projects/README.md

 1. **🧰 Make sure you have the necessary environment installed:**
    - Python 3.6+ for the first two projects.
-   - A C compiler (e.g., GCC) for the To-Do List project.

 2. **🔄 Clone this repository:**
 ```bash